-Line 44 - Write the amount of nonbusiness income or loss allocable to Illinois from Illinois Schedule NB, Column B. Include any nonbusiness income from Illinois Schedules K-1-P or K-1-T. This amount is net of the portion of your Illinois nonbusiness income distributable to partners subject to replacement tax.
+Line 44 - Write the amount of nonbusiness income or loss allocable to Illinois from Illinois Schedule NB, Column B. Include any nonbusiness income you received from Illinois Schedules K-1-P or K-1-T in the amounts reported on Schedule NB.
+This amount is net of the portion of your Illinois nonbusiness income distributable to partners subject to replacement tax.
 Attach a copy of Schedule NB and all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1065.
-If you do not have an amount to report on this line, enter zero.
+If you do not have an amount to report on this line, enter "0".

-ENOTE If you checked the box in Step 1, Line L, making the election to treat all of your income other than compensation as business income, then write "0" on Line 44.
+Note If you checked the box in Step 1, Line L, making the election to treat all of your income other than compensation as business income, then write "0" on Line 44.

-Line 45 - Write the amount of the income or loss reported on Step 5, Line 35 that is apportionable to Illinois as reported by the partnership, trust, or estate, on Illinois Schedules K-1-P or K-1-T, net of the portion distributable to partners subject to replacement tax.
-See Schedules K-1-P(2) or K-1-T(2) for more information.
+Line 45 - Write the amount of the income or loss reported on Step 6, Line 37 that is apportionable to Illinois as reported by the partnership, trust, or estate, on Illinois Schedules K-1-P or K-1-T, net of the portion distributable to partners subject to replacement tax.
+See Illinois Schedules K-1-P(2) or K-1-T(2) for more information.
 Attach a copy of all Illinois Schedules K-1-P and K-1-T you received to your Form IL-1065.
-If you do not have an amount to report on this line, enter zero.
+If you do not have an amount to report on this line, enter "0".